alanng10/class-lang/Doc/Article/Word/a.md

 Word "are" has meaning that is already be.

+Word "stage" has meaning that is execute step.

 Word "compute" has meaning that is process info.

 Word "memory" has meaning that is data store.